Medicare (Australia): Health insurance prior to Medibank

 In 1941 the Curtin government passed the Pharmaceutical Benefits Act, however it was struck down as unconstitutional by the High Court in 1945.

 Another Curtin government action in 1941 was the beginning of the "Vocational Training Scheme for Invalid Pensioners".
 This provided occupational therapy and allied services to people who were not permanently incapacitated, to help them gain employment.
 In 1948, this body became the Commonwealth Rehabilitation Service, and its work continued.

 Under the Chifley government Hospital Benefits Act 1945, participating states and territories provided public hospital ward treatment free of charge.
 Non-public ward treatment for people with health insurance was subsidised by the Commonwealth.
 This led to an increase in the number of Australians covered by private health insurance plans.

 Then from 1946, Queensland's Cooper government introduced free public hospital treatment in that state.
 This was retained by future Queensland governments.

 A 1946 referendum changed the constitution so that the federal government could more clearly fund a range of social services including "pharmaceutical, sickness and hospital benefits, medical and dental services."

 And so in 1948, the establishment of the Pharmaceutical Benefits Scheme (PBS) expanded the earlier ex-soldier only scheme to all Australians.
-The Labor government who introduced this had hoped to introduce further national healthcare measures like those of Britain's National Health Service, however they were voted out of office in 1949, before they had sufficient Senate support to pass the legislation.
+The Labor government who introduced this had hoped to introduce further national healthcare measures like those of Britain's National Health Service; however, they were voted out of office in 1949, before they had sufficient Senate support to pass the legislation.
 The incoming Menzies government wound back the PBS, with it continuing in a more limited form than originally planned.

 In 1950, the Menzies government established the Pensioner Medical Service, providing free GP services and medicines for pensioners (including widows) and their dependants.
 (This was enabled by the Social Services Consolidation Act (No 2) 1948).

 The National Health Act 1953 reformed the health insurance industry and the way hospitals received federal funding.
 Health Minister, Dr Earle Page, said that these changes would "provide an effective bulwark against the socialisation of medicine."
 The federal government began to offer some subsidy for all private health insurance funded services.
 The very poor received free health care.
 In 1953, private health insurance covered all but 17% of Australians.
 By 1969, 30% of all private health insurance costs were being paid by the federal government.
-While the creators of the 1953 scheme had intended that the subsidised private health insurance would fund 90% of health costs, it only covered between 65-70% between 1953 and 1969.
+While the creators of the 1953 scheme had intended that the subsidised private health insurance would fund 90% of health costs, it only covered between 65 and 70% between 1953 and 1969.

 In 1969, the Commonwealth Committee of Inquiry into Health Insurance (the "Nimmo Enquiry") recommended a new national health scheme.
 The Gorton government under Health Minister, Dr Jim Forbes, provided free private health insurance for the unemployed, seriously ill workers (on sickness benefit), the severely disabled (on special benefit), new migrants, and households on a single minimum wage.
 In September 1969 the National Health Act was amended, and the scheme came into effect on 1 January 1970.